initialxy/initialxy.github.io/_posts/2023-03-31-training-stable-diffusion-lora-with-kohya.md

 if __name__ == "__main__":
   parser = argparse.ArgumentParser(
-    description="Script to prepend a token to every .txt files under a directory."
+    description="Script to prepend a token to every .txt file under a directory."
   )
   parser.add_argument("dir", help="Directory where .txt files are found") parser.add_argument("token", help="Token to prepend.
 No , needed")